mohitpai/journey-optimizer.en/help/using/push/design-push.md

 Once added, the media displays on the right of the notification body.

 ## Add buttons {#add-buttons-push}

+>[!CONTEXTUALHELP]
+>id="ajo-message-push-buttons"
+>title="Add buttons for users to interact with your push notification."
+>abstract="This section will allow you to add call-to-action buttons to your message.
+For iOS, specify a notification category identifier.
+For Android, you can include custom text and targets for each button."

 Create an actionable notification by adding buttons to your push content.